james-l-online/Tuition-No-Worry-Project/README_ACR_AKS.md

 - Login to ACR using admin credentials
 - Tag and push image to `${{ secrets.ACR_LOGIN_SERVER }}/tuition-no-worry:${{ github.sha }}`

-If you prefer not to use admin credentials for CI, switch to a Service Principal + OIDC (I can help scaffold that).
+this is only demo, for production switch to a Service Principal + OIDC for better security.

 ### 6) Helm deploy